Developik/auction-android-app/Log Group 2 Comp 3350.md

   * finalized user passing and chat updates with the tests for each new method and confirmed that the main branch was running correctly with and without my changes.

 Hamdi:
-- July 09: 7 pm - 8:30 pm
+* July 09: 7 pm - 8:30 pm
-- Worked on Wallet activity further, had a meeting to discuss potential solutions for issues
+  * Worked on Wallet activity further, had a meeting to discuss potential solutions for issues
-- July 10: 5 pm - 12 am
+* July 10: 5 pm - 12 am
-- Worked on Wallet object, fixed top up, link Wallet with user, will implement transactions in the future
+  * Worked on Wallet object, fixed top up, link Wallet with user, will implement transactions in the future
-- Fixed Gradle even further, added the wrapper files (which we needed apparently) to prevent markers from being unable to run the project right away.
+  * Fixed Gradle even further, added the wrapper files (which we needed apparently) to prevent markers from being unable to run the project right away.
-- July 11: 3 pm - 7 pm
+* July 11: 3 pm - 7 pm
-- Updated package naming, fixed layouts and sizes for items and made stuff clearer
+  * Updated package naming, fixed layouts and sizes for items and made stuff clearer
-- July 11: 7 pm - 7:30 pm
+* July 11: 7 pm - 7:30 pm
-- Worked on moving the testing framework to JUnit 4 and added new tests for several objects
+  * Worked on moving the testing framework to JUnit 4 and added new tests for several objects
-- 8 pm -10 pm
+* July 11: 8 pm -10 pm
-- Created new wallet tests for the wallet object.
+  * Created new wallet tests for the wallet object.
-- 11:30 pm - 12:40 am
+* July 11: 11:30 pm - 12:40 am
-- Did code review and solve conflicts
+  * Did code review and solve conflicts
-- July 12: 1:00 pm - 2:00 pm
+* July 12: 1:00 pm - 2:00 pm
-- Resolved dependencies and fixed imports
+  * Resolved dependencies and fixed imports

+Nikhil
+* July 8: 1 pm - 6 pm:
+  * Fixing my work from iteration 1 (Product)
+* 9 July: 2pm - 6pm:
+  * Logic for a sealed bid auction
+  * Testing for stub db
+* 11 July: 4pm - 2am:
+  * Finished testing for stub db
+  * Lots of bug fixes, pair programming, discussions
+  * Fixed issue in chat
+  * Created SealedBidAuction, Bid, Product classes
 ________________

 Developer Tasks, Iteration 2: